JoshDunnDev/farm-fish-fry-trade/README.md

 - Open http://localhost:3000
 - Click "Sign in with Discord"
 - Set your in-game name in your profile

+## Production Deployment

+For production deployment with Portainer or Docker Compose, see **[DEPLOYMENT.md](DEPLOYMENT.md)** for detailed instructions.

+**Quick deployment:**
+1. Copy `env.example` to `.env` and configure your settings
+2. Set up Discord OAuth with your production URL
+3. Deploy using Docker Compose or import into Portainer

 ## Project Structure